awsdocs/amazon-mq-developer-guide/doc_source/using-service-linked-roles.md

 You can delete a service\-linked role only after first deleting their related resources\.
 This protects your Amazon MQ resources because you can't inadvertently remove permission to access the resources\.

-For information about other services that support service\-linked roles, see [AWS Services That Work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) and look for the services that have **Yes **in the **Service\-Linked Role** column\.
+For information about other services that support service\-linked roles, see [AWS services that work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) and look for the services that have **Yes **in the **Service\-Linked Role** column\.
 Choose a **Yes** with a link to view the service\-linked role documentation for that service\.

 ## Service\-linked role permissions for Amazon MQ<a name="slr-permissions"></a>